magento/devdocs/guides/v2.0/cloud/before/before-setup-env-2_clone.md

 #### Previous step:
 [Set up the Magento file system owner]({{ page.baseurl }}cloud/before/before-workspace-file-sys-owner.html)

-The Magento Enterprise Cloud Edition project is a Git repository of Magento code with a master origin.
+The Magento Commerce project is a Git repository of Magento code with a master origin.
 Develop your custom code and add extensions in one of eight active Git branches in your local.
 Each active environment includes a database and services to fully access the Magento site and store in the Integration environment.

 To begin, you need to clone the `master` environment to your local and add the Magento Admin URL, username, and password (to include with all branches).
 If you are new to Git workflow, processes, and commands, see Git [documentation](https://git-scm.com/documentation).